 In 2012, the drugs that appeared in the most adverse event reports were the common blood thinners Pradaxa and Coumadin, which pose a high risk of internal bleeding.
 Fosamax, a drug designed to strengthen a patient’s bones, also figured prominently in reports.

-The dangerous drug lawyers at the national personal injury firm Berkowitz and Hanna LLC are dedicated to helping patients and families who have suffered serious injury or the wrongful death of a loved one due to medications recover full and just compensation for their damages.
+The Connecticut medication fatality attorneys at the national personal injury firm Berkowitz and Hanna LLC are dedicated to helping patients and families who have suffered serious injury or the wrongful death of a loved one due to medications recover full and just compensation for their damages.
 If you would like to learn more about plaintiffs’ rights in personal injury lawsuits, contact us today for a free legal consultation.